POSTS TAGGED: HTC Touch Pro

 The developer invested a considerable amount of time on this compilation and surely your feedback will be well received.
 Olé!

 Originally posted by poyensa

-Posted January 31, 2011 By: Ben Elliott
+Posted January 31, 2011 at 12:07 pm by Ben Elliott

 While the Android ports that have been around for some time now for older Windows Mobile devices, such as the Blackstone, Raphael and Touch Diamond, and the fact that they have been fun to play around with, the feature most sorely missed from such ports is camera functionality.